jonychoi/Computer-Vision-Paper-Reviews/README.md

 The prefered readers are not limited for researchers, but also for students and engieeners from beginner to the professions in computer vision fields .

-To provide the perfect and rich understanding, each paper contains following three main contents.
+To provide the rich understanding, each paper contains following three main contents.

 ### **Key Summary**